tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-02-23-move-data-between-gcp-postgresql.md

 -d db_destination
 {% endhighlight %}

-Check if you have data is in destination database.
+Check if you have data in destination database.

 ## When it doesn't work with creating an index after

 I had to run it for a table which had size around 36GB and 220M rows.
 Generated dump first creates a table, then inserts all the data and after that creates constraints and indices.
-You can see it by creating new table.
+You can see it by creating a new table.

 {% highlight shell %}
 psql \